Rhode Island Parental Family Medical Leave

 Eligible Employees under Rhode Island’s Family Medical Leave

-RIPFML covers all employers who have at least 50 employees or more, regardless of location.
+RIPFML covers all employers who have at least 50 employees or more.
+The law does not specifically identify whether or not those employees must be located within the state.
+Employers should consult an attorney as some states with similar verbiage have included all employees, even those outside the state’s geographical borders.
 All Rhode Island State employees are covered and any other municipality or other government entity with at least 30 or more employees are covered employers under the law.
 The only exception is that Federal Government Employees are not covered.

 In order to qualify for Parental and Family Medical Leave, the employee must have worked for their employer for at least 12 months continuously, and must have averaged 30 hours of work a week.

 This is different from the Federal FMLA, which requires 12 months of employment with the employer, but those months don’t have to be consecutive.
 Additionally, while Rhode Island’s Family Medical Leave requires that employees have averaged 30 hours a week previous to the week, FMLA only requires that the employee work at least 1,250 hours with the employer in the previous 12 months.

 Eligible Reasons to take Parental Family Medical Leave

 Family Medical Leave is allowed under four reasons.